paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/ec_english.md

   - url: /images/projects/ec_english/screenshot_school.png
     alt: New York school page
 ---
-{% include 'screenshots' with screenshots.school
+{% render 'screenshots' with screenshots.school
   alignment: 'bleed'
 %}

-{% include 'aside' %}
+{% render 'aside' %}

 [EC English][1] specialises in the teaching English as part of a language/travel experience.
 It currently runs 21 English Language schools in five countries on three continents: the UK, USA, Canada, South Africa and Malta.